USD ($)

 5. Maintain detailed documentation of your network's gateway configuration, including IP addresses, subnet masks, and failover plans.
 This simplifies troubleshooting and upgrades.

-Troubleshooting Common Issues of the Default Gateway
+Troubleshooting Common Issues of Default Gateway

 When troubleshooting connectivity issues of the default gateway, determining whether you can ping your default gateway is often the first step.
 If successful, your connection can at least reach the edge of your network.